Herbert Bedford: Artist, author and inventor

 Bedford became known as an artist before he was successful as a composer, exhibiting his works in London, Paris and New York.
 He mainly produced miniatures and small portraits, such as those collected in his book The Heroines of George Meredith (1914) and the coloured frontispiece and illustrations for his wife Liza Lehmann's posthumous memoirs, published in 1919.
 He also frequently illustrated the distinctive covers of his wife's songs.

 As an author Bedford published Robert Schumann, His Life and Works in 1925.
 Marrying text and images, the Chart of the Arts came out in 1938 in the form of a folding linen-backed chart, illustrating music, painting, poetry, sculpture and architecture from the 5th Century BC to 1900.
 Copies are now hard to get hold of.

 During the First World War, Herbert Bedford held a commission with the Royal Naval Volunteer Reserve, where he was concerned with London's anti-aircraft defences.
 While there he invented an anti aircraft ranging device which the War Office adopted for the instruction of all AA gunnery officers.

 Personal life and family

 Bedford married Liza Lehmann after she had retired as a singer in 1894, when she turned to composing.
 They had two sons, the older one (Rudolph) died in training during the First World War.
 The younger, Leslie Herbert Bedford (1900–1989) carried on his father's tradition of inventing and played a key role in the development of radar.
 He married the soprano (and close friend of Benjamin Britten) Lesley Duff.
 Their three sons were the conductor Steuart Bedford, the composer David Bedford and the singer Peter Lehmann Bedford (1931-2001).

 Herbert Bedford is buried with Liza Lehmann on the eastern side of Highgate Cemetery (grave 40196, grid square 106).
+The grave of their son Rudolph, marked by a Commonwealth War Graves Commission headstone, is also there.